ISO 27001:2022

 Implementation Guide

-The control of access to information and other assets is going to require a topic specific policy on access control.
+The control of access to information and other assets is going to require a topic specific ISO 27001 Access Control Policy.
 To implement control of access you are going to have to first identify what you have.
 We cannot control it if we do not know we have it so before you move on to access control be sure first to have completed your asset registers.
-We covered asset inventories in ISO 27001 Annex A 5.9 Inventory Of Information And Other Associated Assets Beginner’s Guide.
+We covered asset inventories in ISO 27001 Annex A 5.9 Inventory Of Information And Other Associated Assets.

-Once you know what you have you are going to implement information classification which we covered in ISO 27001 Annex A 5.12 Classification Of Information Beginner’s Guide.
+Once you know what you have you are going to implement information classification which we covered in ISO 27001 Annex A 5.12 Classification Of Information.
 This is going to set out the classification levels of the organisation and the controls and restrictions for each classification.

 The standard wants you to implement access control rules by defining and mapping appropriate access rights and restrictions to relevant entities.
 What it means by entities is the things that are doing the access which includes humans and also logical items such as services, devices and machines.